SkillsFundingAgency/dfc-api-content/README.md

 # Digital First Careers – Content API

 ## Introduction
-This is a function app that serves content from Neo4j via Orchard Core.
+This is a function app that serves content from a data source (Cosmos Db) via Orchard Core.
 The main consumer of which are Composite UI applications.

 ## Getting Started